cryspen/benchmark-upload-and-plot-action/README.md

 For example, `cryspen/benchmark-upload-and-plot-action@v1` means the latest version of `1.x.y`.
 And `cryspen/benchmark-upload-and-plot-action@v1.0.2` always uses `v1.0.2` even if a newer version is published.

-`master` branch of this repository is for development and does not work as action.
+`main` branch of this repository is for development and does not work as action.

 ### Track updates of this action